Syria women's national football team: History

 Women's football began to develop in Syria around 1950, when the first women's football team in the Levant and the Middle East was established in Aleppo.
 Despite this, a women's football league or national team was not established until the beginning of the 21st century.

 Everything changed only in 2005 when the national team was formed as one of the first in the WAFF to play its first ever match in the 2005 West Asia Championship where the team lost 5–0 to the Iran selection on 23 September.
-The competition itself was followed by a 4–0 win over Palestine, as well as a 2–1 win over the Bahrain.
+The competition itself was followed by a 4–0 win over Palestine, as well as a 2–1 win over Bahrain.
 Third place was achieved with six points.
 At the 2007 edition, the team did not get any points in the matches against Iran, Jordan and Lebanon and finished in fourth place.

 At the 2010 WAFF Women's Championship they did not participate.
 In October 2010, the team competed at the 2010 Arabia Women's Cup.
 In Group A they finished third with three points.
 The three points came from a 12–0 win over Qatar, which was their highest international win.

-The next participation in the West Asia Championship was in the following year 2011, where the team in Group B scored only one goal and no point and finished last again.
+The next participation in the West Asia Championship was in the following year 2011, where the team in Group B scored only one goal and no points and finished last again.

 The team took part in the 2018 AFC Women's Asian Cup qualification for the Women's Asian Cup.
 In group D of a qualifying tournament in Vietnam in April 2017, not a single win could be achieved either.
 They lost 1–0 to Singapore.
 Losses to Vietnam, Myanmar and Iran followed, each by at least eleven goals.

 In 2021, the Syrian Football Association decided to renew and develop the women's national team.
 The manager of the national team and head of the women's section of the SFA was former football player Nancy Muammar, and the coach of the national team was appointed Salim Jablawi.

 After home training camps, the team led by captain Elham Kord Oghlan played preparatory matches against Lebanon and the UAE.
 This preparation was followed by participation in the 2022 WAFF Women's Championship held in Jordan.
 In the first match, they faced a strong Jordan, losing 0–4, followed by a 1–1 draw with Palestine (goal scored by Aysha Hammou) and a 2–5 loss to Lebanon (goals scored by Gharib and Aya Mohammad).
 Despite two losses, the team took home bronze medals from Amman, as the final standings were decided by the number of goals scored, equaling the historic success in 2005.